Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Model Hamiltonian

-The first, second, and third neighbor hopping terms for the $xy$ orbital are represented by $t_1$, $t_2$, $t_3$, respectively.
-For the $yz$ ($xz$) orbital, $t_4$ and $t_5$ are the nearest-neighbor (NN) hopping terms in $y$ $(x)$ and $x$ $(y)$ directions, respectively, corresponding to $\pi$ and $\delta$ orbital overlaps.
-The $xy$ orbital energy offset $\epsilon_{xy}$ (relative to the degenerate $yz/xz$ orbitals) represents the effective crystal field splitting, including the octahedral distortion (elongation/flattening) effect.
-We have taken hopping parameter values: ($t_1$, $t_2$, $t_3$, $t_4$, $t_5$)=$(-1.0, 0.3, 0, -1.0, 0.2)$, and considered the range $-1\lesssim \epsilon_{xy} \lesssim +1$, all in units of the realistic hopping energy scale $|t_1|$=250 meV.\cite{pandey_PRB_2021} As there is no experimental evidence for octahedral rotation/tilting in $\rm Sr_2CrO_4$, the orbital mixing hopping terms $t_{m1,m2,m3}$ have been set to zero.
+The $xy$ orbital energy offset $\epsilon_{xy}$ (relative to degenerate $yz/xz$ orbitals) represents the effective crystal field splitting.
+The first, second, and third neighbor hopping terms for $xy$ orbital are represented by $t_1$, $t_2$, $t_3$, respectively.
+For $xz$ orbital, $t_4$ and $t_5$ are the nearest-neighbor (NN) hopping terms in $x$ and $y$ directions, and similarly for the $yz$ orbital.
+We have taken hopping parameter values: ($t_1$, $t_2$, $t_3$, $t_4$, $t_5$)=$(-1.0, 0.3, 0, -1.0, 0.2)$, and considered the range $-1\leq \epsilon_{xy} \leq +1$, all in units of the realistic hopping energy scale $|t_1|$=250 meV.\cite{pandey_PRB_2021} As there is no experimental evidence for octahedral rotation/tilting in $\rm Sr_2CrO_4$, the orbital mixing hopping terms have been set to zero.